 What is EBIT?

 EBIT (Earnings Before Interest and Taxes) is the operating profit - the profit before deduction of taxes and interest.
 This rate is used to compare the operations of different companies in given periods.
-EBIT makes such comparison possible because it doesn't include interest rates or how the companies exploit the financial leverage or tax burden.
-It considers only the basic activity of a company which is probable to repeat in future, so it shows its real capabilities to generate earnings.
+EBIT makes such a comparison possible because it doesn't include interest rates or how the companies exploit the financial leverage or tax burden.
+It considers only the basic activity of a company that is probable to repeat in the future, so it shows its real capabilities to generate earnings.

-We can distinguish between two different points of view at EBIT: accounting and financial.
+We can distinguish between two different points of view at EBIT: accounting and finance.
 Considering the first one, we can say that EBIT is 'the sales decreased by operating costs', while from the second perspective, it can be explained as 'the gross profit decreased by interest'.

 EBIT vs EBITDA

 As we already know what is EBIT, we can smoothly go to a comparison: "EBIT vs EBITDA".
 EBITDA is a very similar rate.
 First of all, let us expand the abbreviation: Earnings Before Interest, Taxes, Depreciation, and Amortization.
 As we can see in its full name, it uses all of the same values as EBIT, but it includes two additional aspects: depreciation and amortization (DA).
 It works similarly - it is also used to compare the profitability of companies only on the grounds of data connected with their basic activity; it also omits the effort of their financial strategy or tax system.
 Actually, EBITDA is very easy to calculate: you simply need to add DA to EBIT.

 As we already have some basic information about this indicator, it's high time we learned how to calculate EBIT.
 In simple words, EBIT is the revenue decreased by expenses excluding taxes and interest, so we can use this formula to calculate it:

 - Revenue: 50,000 $ and